 A crack team of wildlife officers from a number of enforcement agencies set a trap and finally caught a high-profile tiger poacher that had been on the run since disappearing while on bail in 2009.
 When caught he had a freshly killed tiger skin and other wildlife parts as well as live turtles.

-Having received intelligence about the whereabouts of Bheema Bawaria of Haryana a team consisting of officers from the Central Bureau of Investigation, Wildlife Crime Control Bureau, National Tiger Conservation Authority, Haryana forest department and NGO Wildlife SOS was put together and a stake out put in place.
+Having received intelligence about the whereabouts of Bheema Bawaria of Haryana a team consisting of officers from the Central Bureau of Investigation, Wildlife Crime Control Bureau, National Tiger Conservation Authority, Haryana forest department and NGO Wildlife SOS was put together and a stake out put in place. [pullquote]The number of wildlife animals he poached is in hundreds.
+His arrest can lead to a major headway in checking poaching,[/pullquote]

 When Bawaria left his hideout the team moved in and arrested him.
 Following a search of his home they found a what appeared to be a skin from a freshly killed tiger, tiger bones, poaching equipment , elephant ivory and live turtles.